Regret Bounds for Gaussian-Process Optimization in Large Domains: Limitations

 \section{Limitations}

 While we believe that the results above are insightful, there are a number of limitations one should be aware of:

-A first limitation is that the results in the present paper apply only to the EI2 and UCB2 strategies proposed herein.
-We believe that they might also hold for the standard EI and UCB strategies, but we were not yet able to prove this formally.
-Note that we do not claim that EI2 and UCB2 perform better than EI and UCB, nor that they should be used in practice.
+As discussed in \ref{sec:relation_to_standard}, the regret bounds we derive for standard EI and UCB are weaker than the ones for EI2 and UCB2, despite the intuition and empirical evidence that EI/UCB most likely perform no worse for maximization than EI2/UCB2.
+It would be interesting to close this gap.

 Another limitation is that the bounds only hold for the noise-free setting.
 We believe that this limitation is acceptable because the problem of noisy observations is mostly orthogonal to the problem studied herein.
+Furthermore, the naive solution of reducing the noise by evaluating multiple times at each point leads to qualitatively similar regret bounds, see \ref{sec:observation_noise} for a more detailed discussion.

-Further, the bounds from \ref{coro:maximization} and \ref{thm:continuous} only hold for zero prior mean (equivalently, constant prior mean).
+Further, the bounds from \ref{coro:maximization}, \ref{thm:continuous}, and \ref{coro:maximization_standard} only hold for zero prior mean (equivalently, constant prior mean).
 This assumption is not uncommon in the GP optimization literature (see e.g. \cite{gpucb}) but it may be limiting if one has prior knowledge about where good function values lie.
-It is likely possible to extend the results in this article to arbitrary prior means, but we did not do so yet.
+It is likely possible to extend the results in this article to arbitrary prior means.

-In addition, there are limitations that hold generally for the GP optimization literature: 1) In a naive implementation, the computational cost is cubic in the number of evaluations $T$ and 2) the assumption that the true function is drawn from a Gaussian Process is typically not realistic and only made for analytical convenience.
+Finally, there are limitations that hold generally for the GP optimization literature: 1) In a naive implementation, the computational cost is cubic in the number of evaluations $T$ and 2) the assumption that the true function is drawn from a Gaussian Process is typically not realistic and only made for analytical convenience.
+It is hence not clear whether the relations we uncovered herein apply to realistic optimization settings or if they are mostly an artifact of the GP assumption.

 Summarizing, it is clear that the results in the present paper have little direct practical relevance.
-Instead, the intention was to develop a theoretical understanding of the problem setting.
+Instead, the intention is to develop a theoretical understanding of the problem setting.